javaplus/PizzaApisKata/README.md

   files:
     - target/pizza-shop-api-0.0.1-SNAPSHOT.jar
 ```
-**NOTE:** The file name may be different for you depending on how your named your project.
+**NOTE:** The last line of your buildspec.yml may be different.
+The file name may be change for you depending on how you named your project.
 Check the name of the jar file in your target directory.

+Once you commit this file into your master branch, it should kick off your CodePipeline again.
+If you need to manually kick it off, you can go back to your CodePipeline (Services->Developer tools->CodePipeline) and select your CodePipeline, then select **Release change** and then click **Release**.
+This will force it to try to detect new changes and re-release.

+Once this runs again, it should deploy your app again to Elastic Beanstalk.
+When this is done, test your application again, by going to the same URL you used before.

+## Make a change

+Now that you have a CodePipeline set up, you can make more changes to the app and whenever they are committed to the Master branch, the change will be tested, built, and then deployed.

+So, go ahead and just make a simple change to the return value of the method in your RestController.
+Commit this change and watch the CodePipeline run again and then when it's finished deploying check that your new functionality up and running in EB.

 # More Helpful Links
 [Getting Started with Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/getting-started-first-application.html)